gvwilson/thirdbit/src/fiction/santas/index.md

 or at least ready enough.
 The santa assembled a complicated diagram out of thumbtacks and yarn on top of a grimy old map of the city.
-"We can't go straight to factory—that would give away the workshop's location," she explained, talking to herself as much as to Finner.
+"You can't go straight to factory—that would give away the workshop's location," she explained, talking to herself as much as to Finner.
-"So we take the elevated track to here, switch lines, pick up speed on this downhill, the slow a little for this bend for you to jump off,
+"So you'll take the elevated track to here, switch lines, pick up speed on this downhill, the slow a little for this bend for you to jump off,